Gertrud Bürgers-Laurenz

-Gertrud Bürgers-Laurenz (September 1, 1874 in Hanover-August 21, 1959) was a German flower and portrait painter.
+Gertrud Bürgers-Laurenz (September 1, 1874 – August 21, 1959) was a German flower and portrait painter.

 Life

-Laurenz studied under Franz Skarbina at the Academy of Fine Arts in Berlin and under Hugo von Habermann in Munich.
+Laurenz was born in Hanover.
+He studied under Franz Skarbina at the Academy of Fine Arts in Berlin and under Hugo von Habermann in Munich.
 She met her future husband, the painter Felix Bürgers, in the studio of Ludwig Schmid-Reutte in Karlsruhe.
 She lived in Dachau from 1901 onwards.
 Her portraits capture movements and moods in characteristic color tones, attaching importance to similarity and are usually cleverly composed in space.
 Works by her are exhibited in the Museum August Kestner.
 Characteristic of her work are numerous portraits, which were strongly influenced stylistically by her teachers.
 After their marriage in 1904, the couple co-founded the "Dachau Artists' Group".
 Their house, at Herzog-Albrecht-Straße 1 (now 12), became a meeting place for artists in the town.
 For many years, it housed a residential home for people with disabilities.
 The villa has been privately owned since 2014.

 After the death of her husband, she moved away from Dachau in 1934 and lived in her hometown of Hanover in the district of Waldheim.